odellus/odellus/README.md

 - 🌱 I’m currently learning [Drake](https://drake.mit.edu/).
 - 👯 I’m looking to collaborate on robot task repositories.
 - 🤔 I’m looking for help with getting a real live robot.
-- 💬 Ask me about graph machine learning
+- 💬 Ask me about graph machine learning.
 - 📫 How to reach me: email in bio.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.